Integralist/integralist.co.uk/content/posts/python-asyncio.md

 ## Pools

-When dealing with lots of concurrent operations it might be wise to utilize a 'pool' of threads (or subprocesses) to prevent exhausting your application's host resources.
-Asyncio provides a concept referred to as a Executor to help with this (see: [Executor documentation](https://docs.python.org/3.8/library/concurrent.futures.html#concurrent.futures.Executor)).
+When dealing with lots of concurrent operations it might be wise to utilize a 'pool' of threads (and/or subprocesses) to prevent exhausting your application's host resources.

+This is where the `concurrent.futures` module comes in.
+It provides a concept referred to as an Executor to help with this and which can be run standalone or be integrated into an existing asyncio event loop (see: [Executor documentation](https://docs.python.org/3.8/library/concurrent.futures.html#concurrent.futures.Executor)).

+### Executors

 There are two types of 'executors':

 - [`ThreadPoolExecutor`](https://docs.python.org/3.8/library/concurrent.futures.html#threadpoolexecutor)
 - [`ProcessPoolExecutor`](https://docs.python.org/3.8/library/concurrent.futures.html#processpoolexecutor)

+Let's look at the first way to execute code within one of these executors, by using an asyncio event loop to schedule the running of the executor.

-In order to execute code within one of these executors, you need to call the event loop's `.run_in_executor()` function and pass in the executor type as the first argument.
+To do this you need to call the event loop's `.run_in_executor()` function and pass in the executor type as the first argument.
 If `None` is provided, then the _default_ executor is used (which is the `ThreadPoolExecutor`).

 The following example is copied verbatim from the [Python documentation](https://docs.python.org/3.8/library/asyncio-eventloop.html#executing-code-in-thread-or-process-pools):